Percutaneous Coronary Interventions

-Percutaneous transluminal angioplasty (PTA) is used to treat peripheral arterial disease.
+Percutaneous transluminal angioplasty (PTA) is also used to treat peripheral arterial disease.

 PTCA is done via percutaneous femoral, radial, or brachial artery puncture.
 The radial approach is technically demanding compared to the femoral approach but may reduce patient discomfort, improve time to ambulation, and reduce the incidence of some complications (eg, bleeding, pseudoaneurysm formation).

 A guiding catheter is inserted into a large peripheral artery and threaded to the appropriate coronary ostium.
 A balloon-tipped catheter, guided by fluoroscopy or intravascular ultrasonography, is aligned within the stenosis, then inflated to disrupt the atherosclerotic plaque and dilate the artery.
 Angiography is repeated after the procedure to document any changes.
 The procedure is commonly done in 2 or 3 vessels as needed.

 Stents are most useful for